mitchello77/disrupt-website/README.md

 See also the list of [contributors](https://github.com/zacharymctague/disrupt-website/contributors) who participated in this project.

-Also check out the [splash] (https://github.com/kelvinoshea/disrupt-splash) developed by the same team.
+Also check out the [splash site](https://github.com/kelvinoshea/disrupt-splash) developed by the same team.

 ## License